Fermi-Dirac integrals in terms of Zeta Functions: and the auxiliary function

-It can be shown that calculating the two maximums, of equation (\ref{eqn:fm12}) and $f(\xi,\eta) * f_\frac{1}{2}(\xi)$ will lead basically to the same result.
-Having found the constants in equation (\ref{eqn:f1}), we can write equation (\ref{eqn:FM12}) as follows:
+It can be shown that calculating the maxima of equation (\ref{eqn:fm12}) and the product $f(\xi,\eta) f_\frac{1}{2}(\xi)$ leads to the same result.
+After we determine the constants in equation (\ref{eqn:f1}), we can write equation (\ref{eqn:FM12}) as